jedibatman/Backbone.Schema/README.md

 ```

 #### Option `collection`
-Converts value to collection, using value as array of attributes.
+Convert value to collection, using value as an array of attributes.
 Represents as is.
 ```js
 schema.define('nested-collection', { collection: Backbone.Collection });